 ]

-If a RAM user or application requires temporary access to objects in your bucket, you can create a RAM role and assign the required permissions to the RAM role.
-The RAM user or application can assume the RAM role to obtain temporary access credentials that can be used to access objects in your bucket.
-The following example shows how to grant one RAM role with all sessions and one RAM role with a specific session the permissions to read all objects in a bucket named examplebucket
+To allow a RAM user or an application to temporarily access objects in your bucket, you can create a RAM role and grant the necessary permissions.
+By assuming the role, the RAM user or application can obtain temporary access credentials to read the objects in your bucket.
+The following example grants permissions to read all objects in the bucket examplebucket to all sessions of one RAM role and a specified session of another RAM role under an Alibaba Cloud account.

 {